momolaurs/NEO_SEM_corpus_di-cronicos/README.md

 ### Requirements

 The code is written using Python 3.10 in Colab's version published on 2024-02-21.
 Thus, the author recommends also using Colab for easier and better performance.
 You can access the original Colab with this [link](https://colab.research.google.com/drive/1xgduDZjQ_HIF9fz_xCfnNqvxyjH7TEw-?usp=sharing).
+Another option would be using the .ipynb file provided.
+Or you can use the .py files to run the program on your own computer.
+Below are stated the packages required and the versions used in the original.

 Packages required:
 * Downloading the datasets: